 - Keep it action-oriented and testable.
 Example: “I help creative teams launch meaningful products through empathetic leadership.”

-- Iterate.
-Treat your purpose statement as a working hypothesis you refine with experience.
+- Treat your purpose statement as a working hypothesis you refine with experience.
+For help, see the purpose statement guide.

 3. Experiment: Small tests, big learning

 - Design low-risk experiments that let you try parts of your purpose.
-Examples: volunteer a weekend, start a small project, or offer pro bono help.
+Examples: volunteer a weekend, run a small project, or offer pro bono help.

 - Measure how you feel and what you learn after each test.
 Keep experiments frequent, short, and focused on a single question.